runtimerevolution/knowledge-base/docs/rails/on_boarding/02_rspec/chapter_II.md

 Add it to your Books Controller and then create the necessary specs you seem fit to test this method.

+> After the inclusion of the provided code snippet, you may need to create migration to ensure its proper functionality.
+This is necessary as you may not have all the required columns in place.

 ```
 # GET /books/ratings
 def refresh_ratings